FooSoft/metacall/README.md

 # Metacall

-A while ago I needed to find a simple cross-platform IPC library to use for one of my projects.
-After a good amount of searching, I was disappointed to discover that although there were lots of libraries for handling IPC, all were very "enterprisey", had a lot of dependencies, and generally difficult to integrate into my simple console application.
+Many winters while ago I needed to find a simple cross-platform IPC library to use for one of my projects.
+After a good amount of searching, I was disappointed to discover that although there were lots of libraries for handling IPC, all were very "enterprisey", had a lot of dependencies, and were generally difficult to integrate into my simple console application.
 Basically, I wanted to use something that was easier than raw sockets/pipes, but conceptually simpler than a gigantic platform-specific monster like [WCF](http://en.wikipedia.org/wiki/Windows_Communication_Foundation).
 Before long, I came to the realization that there was nothing left to do but write to this library for myself.
 I called it "Metacall" to reflect the use of C++ template metaprogramming in its implementation, combined with the notion of "calling" functions over the TCP/IP sockets.

 Metacall was designed with the following principles in mind: